 BALTIMORE — A newly released legislative audit reveals Maryland lost hundreds upon hundreds of millions due to overpayments in unemployment claims during the COVID-19 pandemic.

-The audit estimates the State's accounting errors amounted to $807.4 million.
+The audit estimates the State's accounting errors amounted to $807.4 million, an overwhelming majority of which came from federal CARES Act funds.

-Initially the government tried clawing back some of the money, but a November 2021 lawsuit alleged the State failed to issue a reason as to why they were issuing repayment notices to residents, while also refusing them the option to appeal.
+Initially the government tried clawing back the money, but a November 2021 lawsuit alleged the State failed to explain to residents why they were issuing repayment notices, while also refusing the option to appeal.

-The litigation prompted the State to freeze collection efforts until around September 2023, at which time the three-year statute of limitations had expired for most overpayments.
+Litigation prompted the State to freeze collection efforts until around September 2023, at which time the three-year statute of limitations had expired for a number of potential overpayments that remained under review.

-Some of this had to do with Maryland's transition at the time to a new BEACON application, which apparently created significant hold-ups.
+Some of the overpayments were attributed to Maryland's transition to the new BEACON application, which apparently created significant hold-ups.

 RELATED: Md.
 Department of Labor completes massive COVID-19 unemployment fraud investigation